liangxianzhe/creator/README.md

 Here `double` is a local variable, it has different instances whenever `text` is recreated.
-The internal graph could change from `number -> double_A -> text` to `number -> double_B -> text` as the number changes. `text` still generates correct data, but there is extra cost to swap the node in the graph.
+The internal graph could change from `number -> double_A -> text` to `number -> double_B -> text` as the number changes. `text` still generates correct data, but there is an extra cost to swap the node in the graph.
 Because the change is localized to only one node, the cost can be ignored as long as the create function is simple.

 If needed, an optional `List<Object?> args` can be set to ask the framework to find an existing creator with the same `args` in the graph.
-Now when number changes, the graph wont change:
+Now when number changes, the graph won't change:

 ```dart
 final text = Creator((ref) {